sechkarev/EbayKTestAssignment/README.md

 # eBay Kleinanzeigen Android Coding Challenge

 Congratulations!
 You made it to the eBay Kleinanzeigen remote coding challenge for Android.
-Here, we want to get a taste of your hands-on coding skills as well as your understanding of design and product.
+Here, we want to get a taste of your hands-on coding skills as well as your understanding of design and product descriptions.

 ## Background
 Since our View Item Page (= VIP) is a bit outdated, we want to re-brush our VIP on all platforms – also on Android.